RuleWorld/bionetgen/docs/source/install.rst

 Windows users should also install Perl at this point if not already installed.
 You can use ``conda install -c conda-forge perl`` to do this.
 If you do not wish to use Anaconda, or if you do not wish to install Perl through Anaconda, we suggest `Strawberry Perl <https://strawberryperl.com/>`_.

-Windows and Mac users may encounter the error ``spawn bionetgen ENOENT process exited with code -4058``.
+Users may encounter the error ``spawn bionetgen ENOENT process exited with code -4058``.
 If this happens you should go into the VS Code Extension settings and enable ``General: Enable_terminal_runner`` as described `here <https://bionetgen.readthedocs.io/en/latest/vsc_options.html>`_

 Finally, open a ``.bngl`` file in VS Code; this should check if PyBioNetGen is installed, and will automatically install it if not.
 Once complete, make sure it's installed correctly by